Skip to content

 Big changes are coming to Social Security in 2025; including a 2.5% cost-of-living adjustment (COLA), updates to the full retirement age, and stricter repayment enforcement for overpayments.
 These shifts, along with evolving rules around spousal and survivor benefits, make it more important than ever to understand how your benefits could be affected.
 Whether you’re nearing retirement, already collecting, or planning years ahead, staying informed is essential for maximizing your monthly payments and avoiding costly mistakes.
 This guide covers everything you need to know about Social Security in 2025, including who qualifies, how benefits are calculated, when to claim, how taxes factor in, and what changes may be coming in the years ahead.

-- How to Prepare for Your Social Security Benefits in 2025 and Beyond
+Complete Guide to Social Security Benefits in 2025

 What’s Changing with Social Security in 2025?